bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/turning-thirty.md

 ---

-**Ten:** Back in college, when Facebook was still a thing, I posted a cover image with a Bill Gates quote declaring he never took a day off in his twenties. found that inspiring.
+**Ten:** Back in college, when Facebook was still a thing, I posted a cover image with a Bill Gates quote declaring he never took a day off in his twenties.
+I found that inspiring.
 This is who I thought I would be.
 For me, work was everything.
 I aimed to work hard and achieve something meaningful.

 I remember— and partly regret—skipping an outing with my IIT hostel wing, which housed 39 of us.
 Thirty-five managed to make it that night, but I opted out because I was busy working.
 (These friends of mine—all nutcases like me—ended up fighting on trivial matters like typical college kids, haha!)